 2018-2023 Performance Indicator 2018-2019 progress Status Financial Strategy Key Performance Indicators including measures of sustainability Performance on these indicators can be found in the Community Financial Report on pages 14-21. ~ Effective implementation and performance reporting on the Corporate Plan The annual Operational Plan 2018-2019 identifies the 70 significant activities that Council planned to undertake to progress the eight Vision Outcomes articulated in the Corporate Plan 2018-2023 .
 Progress of the significant activities was reported on a quarterly basis in the Operational Plan Performance Reports.
 In 2018-2019 Council completed all 70 significant activities identified in the Operational Plan 2018-2019 .
-Council also progressed four carried forward activities were completed in 2018-2019 and the progress of one carried forward activity is being monitored.
+Council also progressed four carried forward activities from the Operational Plan 2017-2018 .
+Three of the four carried forward activities were completed in 2018-2019 and the progress of one carried forward activity is being monitored.
 Council's annual performance of significant activities is published in this annual report. ~ All Council employees have clear, achievable goals aligned to corporate objectives and managed via the MyGoals Performance Framework MyGoals performance management conversations occurred between July and September 2018, cascading through the organisation from executive and senior leaders to employees.
 Overall, 695 MyGoals conversations were recorded (an increase from 548 completed in 2017) to improve line of sight between individual and Council performance. ~ Community satisfaction with engagement activities Council's biennial Customer Satisfaction Survey tested community perception of importance and performance in 37 Council activity areas.
 Undertaken in February and March 2019, it showed that 84% of Redlands Coast community believed Council did a very good, good or fair job of informing the community, while 64% of respondents thought Council did a very good, good or fair job of consulting with the community.
 Overall participation by community members on Council's 'Your Say' digital community engagement site increased by 64% to 1,800 active participants.
 This improvement aligns with changes made to participation requirements that allow those interested in having their say to do so without first having to register.
-There were around 33,600 visits to Council's 'Your Say' page. ~ Monitor and govern asset management maturity and capacity Council adopted the Strategic Asset Management Plan (SAMP) in compliance with the ISO 55001 standard.
+There were around 33,600 visits to Council's 'Your Say' page.
+Community engagement projects used innovative feedback methods.
+The draft Redlands Coast Transport Strategy used interactive mapping that allowed participants to drop virtual pins onto a map and upload commentary, photos or video.
+This project also saw our first delivery of engagement activities through Instagram.
+Conducting engagement activities on digital platforms also encouraged participation by younger demographics.
+Social media continued to grow in importance as both engagement and awareness mechanisms. ~ Monitor and govern asset management maturity and capacity Council adopted the Strategic Asset Management Plan (SAMP) in compliance with the ISO 55001 standard.
 The SAMP specifies how organisational objectives are converted into asset management objectives, the approach for developing Asset and Service Management Plans (ASMPs) and the role of the Asset Management System (AMS).
 Council completed an update of all ASMPs and planned the 10-year capital portfolio, which was prioritised for the annual budget. ~ Strategic alignment and delivery of Council's project portfolio Council's financial year 2018-2019 program and project portfolio was defined through a structured prioritisation process, with alignment to strategic objectives and incorporating the outcomes of comprehensive Strategic Asset Planning.
 Delivery of the portfolio has been undertaken through service units and delivery teams, with the Portfolio Management Office providing governance oversight. ~